On eve of China summit, Biden administration subpoenas Chinese companies on possible security risks

 “In issuing subpoenas today, we are taking an important step in collecting information that will allow us to make a determination for possible action that best protects the security of American companies, American workers, and U.S. national security,” she said.
 “The administration is firmly committed to taking a whole-of-government approach to ensure that untrusted companies cannot misappropriate and misuse data and ensuring that U.S. technology does not support China’s or other actors’ malign activities.”

-One trade lawyer speculated that the list of subpoena recipients could potentially include the five companies the Federal Communications Commission last week officially deemed threats to national security — Huawei, ZTE Corp., Hytera Communications Corp., Hangzhou Hikvision Digital Technology Co., and Dahua Technology Co.
+One trade lawyer speculated that the list of subpoena recipients could potentially include the five companies the Federal Communications Commission last week officially deemed threats to national security — Huawei, ZTE, Hytera Communications, Hangzhou Hikvision Digital Technology Co., and Dahua Technology Co.

 A Trump-era law requires the FCC to maintain a list of communications equipment that poses “an unacceptable risk to national security.”